The history of mini golf

 Garnet Carter built his miniature golf course on Lookout Mountain in Tennessee to draw traffic to the hotel he owned.
 His wife, Frieda Carter did most of the designing of the course's obstacles which had a fairyland theme.

 The Original Adventure Golf Company, a New Zealand first.
-We began in 1997 in Christchurch with the development of Pirate's Island.
+We began in 1997 in Christchurch with the development of Pirate's Island (and closed in 2017).
 Then, in 2001 Treasure Island was added in Auckland and in late 2004 Pirate's Cove was developed in Porirua, Wellington.
 The adventure miniature golf courses were designed and built by an American with decades of experience in the industry.

 Our courses are all based around a pirate theme.
 Players have the opportunity to putt over pirate ships, past cascading waterfalls, through haunted treasure caves and past shark infested waters.
 Adventure Golf appeals to all ages as everyone can play and enjoy!